-Role in therapy - Long acting oral $\beta_2$ -agonists include slow release formulations of salbutamol, terbutaline, and bambuterol, a prodrug that is converted to terbutaline in the body.
+Role in therapy -Long acting oral $\beta_2$ -agonists include slow release formulations of salbutamol, terbutaline, and bambuterol, a prodrug that is converted to terbutaline in the body.
 They are used only on rare occasions when additional bronchodilation is needed.

-Side effects - The side effect profile of long acting oral $\beta_2$ -agonists is higher than that of inhaled $\beta_2$ -agonists, and includes cardiovascular stimulation (tachycardia), anxiety, and skeletal muscle tremor.
+Side effects -The side effect profile of long-acting oral $\beta_2$ -agonists is higher than that of inhaled $\beta_2$ -agonists, and includes cardiovascular stimulation (tachycardia), anxiety, and skeletal muscle tremor.
 Adverse cardiovascular reactions may also occur with the combination of oral $\beta_2$ -agonists and theophylline.
 Regular use of long-acting oral $\beta_2$ -agonists as monotherapy is likely to be harmful and these medications must always be given in combination with inhaled glucocorticosteroids.

-Anti-IgE.
+Anti-IgE\

-Role in therapy - Anti-IgE (omalizumab) is a treatment option limited to patients with elevated serum levels of IgE.
+Role in therapy -Anti-IgE (omalizumab) is a treatment option limited to patients with elevated serum levels of IgE.
 Its current indication is for patients with severe allergic asthma who are uncontrolled on inhaled glucocorticosteroids, although the dose of concurrent treatment has varied in different studies.
-Improved asthma control is reflected by fewer symptoms, less need for reliever medications, and fewer exacerbations.
+Improved asthma control is reflected by fewer symptoms, less need for reliever medications, and fewer exacerbations, although this was not confirmed in all studies.
 Further investigations will likely provide additional clarification of the role of anti-IgE in other clinical settings.

-Side effects: As indicated by several studies involving asthma patients ages 12 years and older, who were already receiving treatment with glucocorticosteroids (inhaled and/or oral) and long-acting $\beta_2$ -agonistse9, anti-IgE appears to be safe as add-on therapy32-94.
+Side effects: As indicated by several studies involving asthma patients ages 12 years and older, who were already receiving treatment with glucocorticosteroids (inhaled and/or oral) and long-acting $\beta_2$ -agonists, anti-IgE appears to be safe as add-on therapy92-94, including patients generally considered to be at high risk for exacerbations.
+Withdrawal of glucocorticosteroids facilitated by anti-IgE therapy has led to unmasking the presence of Churg-Strauss syndrome in a small number of patients.
+Clinicians successful in initiating glucocorticosteroid withdrawal using anti-IgE should be aware of this side effect.